New month! New set of books on my TBR list! SEPTEMBER!

 Dorian Gray is the subject of a full-length portrait in oil by Basil Hallward, an artist who is impressed and infatuated by Dorian’s beauty; he believes that Dorian’s beauty is responsible for the new mode in his art as a painter.
 Through Basil, Dorian meets Lord Henry Wotton, and he soon is enthralled by the aristocrat’s hedonistic worldview: that beauty and sensual fulfillment are the only things worth pursuing in life.
 Newly understanding that his beauty will fade, Dorian expresses the desire to sell his soul, to ensure that the picture, rather than he, will age and fade.
 The wish is granted, and Dorian pursues a libertine life of varied and amoral experiences, while staying young and beautiful; all the while his portrait ages and records every sin.

 Made popular due to its corrupting influence and his brilliant plot, The Picture of Dorian Gray is what I think a classic novel that really anticipates me.
-I’ve read its synopsis even the plot several times and yet it still fascinates me to picture the splendid scenarios in it.
-I don’t want to force myself on scrutinizing what made it a controversial novel, I aim for entertainment whenever I read and I do not want to spoil my mood while I’m buried into the vast world of fantasy is a big N.O!
+I’ve read its synopsis and plot several times and yet it still fascinates me to picture the splendid scenarios played in it.
+I don’t want to force myself scrutinizing what made it a controversial novel, I aim for entertainment whenever I read, spoiling my mood while I’m in the midst of the vast world of fantasy is a big N.O!

 There you have it, the eight books on my TBR list this September.
 Have you planned what books are you going to read this month?
 Let me know below if these books get to your own list.
 Happy Reading!